nidhal-lourimi/landing_page/README.md

 ## about the landing page:

-building a dynamically updating navigation bar based on the amount of the senction that is added to the page. with an active state for section and  the navigation items
+building a dynamically updating navigation bar based on the number of the section that is added or removed from the page. with an active state for section and  the navigation items